psnider/license-plate-game-aurelia/ReadMe.md

 Errors in required filenames are not flagged.
 This can cause a fair bit of pain.
 - There appear to be only a few maintainers.
 The project moves along very slowly.
 This is the 3rd time I tried Aurelia!
-Both of the earlier times, my project wound up dying due to tooling and documentation problems.
+Both of the previous times, my project wound up dying due to tooling and documentation problems.
 - It's easy to confuse Aurelia v1 and v2 documentation.
-But this is also true of React JS and Vue.js, which both have a number of complicating revisions.
+But this is also true of React JS and Vue.js, which both have a number of complicating revisions and usage models.